azadbolour/azadbolour.github.io/profile.md

 Please see individual items below for a sampling of my clients.

+#### Scala Consultant - Rally Health

+Under contract with Artima, Inc. Spearheaded the implementation of an authorization microservice for a family of Rally's services, in Scala, using Play and MongoDB.
+The authorization service allows security personnel to manage the capabilities of different roles in the organization to access the functions and the data of different services.

 #### Senior Software Consultant - GE Digital - Jun 2015 - Apr 2016

 Designed and implemented a deployer for applications composed of an evolving set